wikimedia/pixel/README.md

 [MediaWiki-Docker](https://www.mediawiki.org/wiki/MediaWiki-Docker), and Docker
 under the hood.

-Checkout the hourly reports Pixel has generated at https://pixel.wmcloud.org which compare the latest release branch against master, and read [T302246](https://phabricator.wikimedia.org/T302246) for the motivation behind the tool.
+Check out the hourly reports Pixel has generated at https://pixel.wmcloud.org which compare the latest release branch against master, and read [T302246](https://phabricator.wikimedia.org/T302246) for the motivation behind the tool.